williaz/TechRefresher/AWS.md

     - stateful, if send out, always back
     - can change, auto apply shortly
   - rule:
-    - Protocol
+    - Protocol: The SSH protocol uses TCP and port 22.
     - Port range
     - ICMP type and code
     - Source/destination
-      - IP address
+      - IP address: The /32 denotes one IP address and the /0 refers to the entire network.
       - SG: rule will be stale if the SG is in a peer VPC and the SG or VPC peering are deleted
 - ECS
   - Elastic Container Service